What is EUPATI?

 Maria joined EUPATI in 2020 and is the Executive Director of the EUPATI Foundation.
 She oversees the EUPATI Secretariat and the different workstreams.
 She has previously worked as a Project Manager at the European AIDS Treatment Group (EATG) coordinating patient involvement in a number of training initiatives and scientific projects.
 Maria has also worked for different scientific and international organisations.
 Her educational background is in International Education and Communications.

 Tamás joined EUPATI in 2014 and has been leading the development of training and content as well as the communications of EUPATI.
 He holds a PhD in Social Psychology and has extensive expertise in training and educational methods, practical training and research methodology.

-Ingrid HeyneTraining Organisation Coordinator
+Ingrid HeyneTraining Organisation and Alumni Coordinator

 Gemma KilleenBusiness Development Coordinator